 - Consult an Attorney: If all else fails, reach out to an immigration attorney.
 They can guide you through the next steps and help strategize your path forward.

 Consular processing is a great way to get your marriage-based green card if you’re outside the U.S. It’s got its challenges, but with the right preparation, patience, and maybe a little luck, you’ll be on your way to starting your new life in the U.S. So hang in there—and remember, we’re here to help!
-If you have any questions or want expert advice, reach out to us.
+Whether you’re in Gilbert, Chandler, Mesa, Tempe, or Queen Creek, we’re here to guide you through every step of the process.
+If you have any questions or want expert advice, don’t hesitate to reach out.
+We’re just a call away and ready to help you achieve your immigration goals.